 Your rights and how we protect them

-Deed Poll Office is committed to compliance with the Data and Protection Act 1998.
-We take every precaution to protect your information, and we take our responsibilities seriously.
+Deed Poll Office is committed to compliance with the General Data Protection Regulation (GDPR) (EU) 2016/679 and the Data Protection Act 2018.
+We take every precaution to protect your information, and we take our responsibilities very seriously.

 We follow the following principles when making decisions about the privacy and security of personal data:

 - your personal information is only processed with your knowledge and consent (implicit or explicit)